 A Guide to Awareness Proclamations: What Are They and Why Do They Matter?

-Let’s talk awareness proclamations.
-It’s likely fair to say that most of us have seen an awareness proclamation announcement by a city, state, or even country for something.
-Awareness proclamations can be for almost anything but tend to range on topics anywhere from culture to medical or mental health.
+Let’s talk about awareness proclamations.
+It’s likely fair to say that most of us have seen an awareness proclamation announcement by a city, state, or even country for one cause or another.
+Awareness proclamations can be for almost anything but tend to cover topics ranging from culture to medical or mental health.

-Such proclamations are official announcements to bring the community’s attention to an important topic that a group of people want to bring awareness to and officially recognize.
+Such proclamations are official announcements that bring the community’s attention to an important topic that a group of people wants to bring awareness to and officially recognize.

 A proclamation is another tool to allow affected individuals to feel recognized.
 But what else does a proclamation do, and how is one made?